Chris35Wills/Chris35Wills.github.io/publications.md

 ## In preparation

 - **Williams, C.** et al. (in prep.)
-LFMapper: spatially scalable linear feature characterisation using the FFT (target journal: The Journal of Open Source Software)
+LFMapper: spatially scalable linear feature characterisation using the FFT (target journal: The Journal of Open Source Software).

 - **Williams, C.** et al. (in prep.)
 Rock exposure mapping in upland areas: a random forest aproach.